bighuang624/bighuang624.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am Siteng Huang (黄思腾 in Chinese).
+Hi!👋 I am Siteng Huang (黄思腾 in Chinese).
 I received my Ph.D. degree from [Zhejiang University](http://www.zju.edu.cn/) (Hangzhou, China) in June 2024, affiliated with a joint program with [Westlake University](https://www.westlake.edu.cn/) (Hangzhou, China) at [Machine Intelligence Laboratory (MiLAB)](https://milab.westlake.edu.cn/) and advised by Prof. [Donglin Wang](https://en.westlake.edu.cn/faculty/donglin-wang.html).
 Before that, I received my B.Eng.
 Degree from School of Computer Science, [Wuhan University](https://www.whu.edu.cn/) (Wuhan, China) in June 2019.

 <!-- I am <span style="color:red;"><b>seeking exciting postdoc opportunities at top-tier institutions after Ph.D. graduation (July 2024)</b></span>.
 Please feel free to drop me an <a href="mailto:siteng.huang@gmail.com" target="_blank">email</a> if you are interested! -->

-<h2 id='research-interests'>Research Interests</h2>
+<h2 id='research-interests'>🔬Research Interests</h2>

 <!-- I am interested in technologies that allow machines and robots to learn like humans.
 In particular, I am committed to giving robots the ability to understand the world and learn from previous experiences, so that they can complete new tasks, acquire new skills or adapt to new environments rapidly with fewer samples through learning algorithms.
 Currently, my areas of interest include meta-learning, multi-task learning, and transfer learning on few/zero-shot learning tasks.
 I am also interested in deep learning, computer vision, and multimodal machine learning. -->